Meaningful-Code/meaningfulcode-frontend/README.md

 The full list of projects can be seen at https://github.com/Meaningful-Code/meaningful-projects.

-The goal of this website is to promote **meaningful** and **opensource** projects looking for new contributors, willing to make a difference.
+The goal of this website is to promote **meaningful** and **open-source** projects looking for new contributors, willing to make a difference.
 Projects are regrouped in different categories: Health, Education, Environment, Society, and Humanitarian.

 ## Contributing & Supporting